 There are different types of assets that you can choose from in building your investment portfolio.
-We can help you assemble the mix and amount of each that suits your preferences and goals.
+A Financial Planner can help you assemble the mix and amount of each that suits your preferences and goals.

 The main types of investment assets are cash, fixed interest, property and equities (shares).

 Cash includes bank deposits, term deposits, savings and cheque accounts and cash management trusts.

 Fixed interest includes government bonds, corporate bonds, mortgages and hybrid securities.

 Property includes direct investments in residential, industrial and commercial property.
 It can also include indirect investment in listed property vehicles.

 Equities (otherwise known as shares) include Australian equities and international equities.

 Each class of asset offers different levels of volatility and return.